 The opportunity to study on another campus can be discussed with your PSP coach.
 In principle, a student may only undertake studies in another regional unit if this is necessary for the progress of the student’s studies.

 The Director of Education may, for particularly serious reasons and upon request of the student, grant the student a transfer from one regional unit, or from one profile of the same degree, to another.
 This can take place at the earliest after the first year of attendance, if there is room in the study group.
-Applications for a change of regional unit or degree profile are made by means of an e-form.
+Applications for a change of regional unit or degree profile are made by means of this form.

 If you decide to terminate your studies permanently before graduation, you must file a resignation notice.
 Discuss your resignation with your PSP coach before making the announcement.